LiamTRobinson/atl-wdi-9/unit_01/w02d02/homework/README.md

 > Under what conditions will the crawler make it all the way across the screen?

+When the screen is less than or equal to 1000px.

 ### Testing Your Work

 A set of automated tests, written in the [Mocha.js](https://mochajs.org/)